Tokyo Disneyland

 “Home to an impressive ride lineup and the best theme park staff on Earth”

 Japan is a one-of-a-kind destination with stunning landscapes, beautiful shrines, bustling cities and extremely friendly locals.
 But if I’m being brutally honest, these aren’t my main reasons to hop on a Tokyo-bound flight.
 If I’m thinking of Japan, there’s a fair chance that I’m daydreaming about Tokyo Disney Resort.
-Located just a few miles east of Downtown Tokyo, the resort attracted more than 22 million guests in 2022.
+Located just a few miles east of Downtown Tokyo, the resort attracted more than 27 million guests in 2024.
 This incredible number of visitors is neatly distributed between two parks: Tokyo Disneyland and Tokyo DisneySea.
 The latter is often considered as the world’s most beautiful theme park, but this doesn’t mean that Tokyo Disneyland isn’t worth a visit.
-In fact, both parks deliver world-class thrills and entertainment.
+In fact, both parks deliver world-class experiences and entertainment.
 Let’s have a look inside Tokyo Disneyland.

 ROLLER COASTERS

-On the other hand, there’s Big Thunder Mountain.
+Tokyo Disney Resort is an amazing place, but it’s definitely not a coaster destination.
+DisneySea is home to two very mediocre credits and, at the time of writing, you can only experience two family-oriented coasters at Tokyo Disneyland.
+Gadget’s Go Coaster is the least interesting one; this standard Vekoma Junior Coaster has limited theming and it feels way too simple to be in a Disney theme park.
+And then there’s a true classic called Big Thunder Mountain.
 Even in Japan it’s called the wildest ride in the wilderness, but I noticed that this version is actually not that wild.
 This mine train roller coaster turns out to be tame and it lacks the grand finale of its European counterpart.
 Don’t get me wrong… Big Thunder Mountain is a fine family coaster and the theming is absolutely superb.
 Just keep in mind that it’s considerably less intense than its siblings in Europe and the United States.

 DARK RIDES

 Tokyo Disneyland also features quite a few dark rides that can’t be found at other Disney resorts.
 The first one is Monsters Inc Ride & Go Seek.
 This is Tomorrowland’s most beloved attraction and it seems especially popular due to its interactive aspect.
 Every rider gets a flashlight, which can be pointed at hidden monsters.
 That’s fun and the scenes are elaborately themed, but believe me: decorations aren’t that exceptional.
-So please promise me that you’ll never enter a 3-hour queue for Monsters Inc.
+So please promise me that you’ll never enter a 2-hour queue for Monsters Inc.

 Although I don’t like the visual appearance of Tokyo’s Fantasyland (it looks rather dated), there are a few good reasons to spend some time here.
 The first reason is Haunted Mansion, the second one is called Pooh’s Hunny Hunt.
 There are Winnie The Pooh rides in almost every Disney resort, but the Japanese version goes a lot further than its namesakes.
 The most amazing element is its trackless ride system, which enables vehicles to pass each other and to move in literally any direction.
 This effect is especially useful in the final scene, where nine vehicles seem to be moving randomly through a large room full of special effects.
 Pooh’s Hunny Hunt has only one major problem: everybody seems to adore the ride and therefore, queues are often excessively long.
 Try to obtain a priority pass or ride Hunny Hunt as early/late as possible.

 The third and final reason to visit Fantasyland is Enchanted Tale of Beauty and the Beast.
 Tokyo Disneyland’s newest dark ride was built on the former location of Grand Circuit Raceway.
 This car ride has to be one of the ugliest Disney attractions ever, so I’m glad that it made way for an aesthetically pleasing French village.
-The attraction itself was integrated in a large new castle and it features an elaborately themed pre-show.
+The attraction itself was integrated in a large new castle and it features a visually-pleasing pre-show.
 After that, visitors board trackless vehicles that tour the beast’s castle.
 The ride consists of large-scale scenes, incredible animatronics and a world-class special effect.
 Still, Enchanted Tale of Beauty and the Beast failed to meet my highest expectations.
 I absolutely adore the Be Our Guest scene at the start of the ride, but none of the later scenes manage to reach the same level of greatness.
 Some parts of the ride just feel a bit empty and if I’m being brutally honest: the Something There scene is downright boring.
 Don’t get me wrong: this is a world-class attraction, but it’s far from the best dark ride at Tokyo Disney Resort.

 OTHER EXPERIENCES